CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 >In automation, we may have objective responsibility (like when we drive a car...), considering "who is control" (then we can argue the level of direct control or not...).
 Also, we have these dual sides: personal vs overall interest, private versus common, rights versus duties, etc. The question is where we set the boundaries, but a right (as a patent) cannot exist without a subjective imputation (as we can´t have a right empty of content).

-Diana's thoughts are also put in perspective by Brenden, _and this bit appears below toward the end of the second part of this note: "Issue of control of AAE by NPI & transfer of control of AAE to NPI"_, as it looks like that "control" axis is pivotal.
+Diana's thoughts are also put in perspective by Brenden, _and this bit appears below toward the end of the second part of this note: "More thoughts by Brenden in reply to Diana on the issue of "control" of AASs by NPIs or AI-AASs:"_, as it looks like that "control" axis is pivotal.

 _We (non-lawyer Chris) venture below some further thoughts:_